Gnarus-G/bytin.tech/src/content/blog/maccel.md

 - Feel shame and give up, "I don't really need mouse acceleration do I?"
 - Months pass by.
 - Nut up and try gain, landing this time on this github [leetmouse](https://github.com/Skyl3r/leetmouse) project: A linux driver like raw accel.
-- Be once agian confused and intimidated by idea of configuring a linux kernel module with `C` header file and compiling it only to find out that you don't have this installed or you have the wrong version of that installed, whatever this and that may be.
+- Be once again confused and intimidated by idea of configuring a linux kernel module with `C` header file and compiling it only to find out that you don't have this installed or you have the wrong version of that installed, whatever this and that may be.
 - Give up again, and let some time pass, forget how long.
 - Try to use `hidapi` in rust to read mouse inputs and update the pointer position through the `X` server.
 Fail hilariously, laugh at the jankiness and give up.